Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/models/shader.md

 * **Distance:** The length of the hair.
 * **Occlusion:** The amount of shadow the hair casts on the model.

-## Foliage Shader
+## Vegetation Shader

-The foliage shader can be used to animate trees and bushes, though you may be able to utilize it for other materials that swivel in the gusts of wind.
-In this section, we will showcase how to apply the foliage shader on a tree model and how to fine-tune it to get a good result.
+The vegetation shader can be used to animate trees and bushes, though you may be able to utilize it for other materials that swivel in the gusts of wind.
+In this section, we will showcase how to apply the vegetation shader on a tree model and how to fine-tune it to get a good result.

 <video width="100%" controls loop autoplay>
   <source src="/videos/shader_foliage.mp4" type="video/mp4">